 ORGANIZED KITCHEN DRAWERS: THE REVEAL

-I first shared my plans and quick fix for these drawers two weeks ago (click here to read it), and I’m very happy to report that after clearing out all of our accumulation and clutter – nine years of it – purging, donating, adding organizing containers where needed, I’m finally proud to show them off.
+Today I’m back with my latest organization project in our home, our organized kitchen drawers.
+I first shared my plans and quick fix for these drawers two weeks ago and I’m very happy to report that after clearing out all of our accumulation and clutter – nine years of it – purging, donating, adding organizing containers where needed, I’m finally proud to show them off!

 ORGANIZED KITCHEN DRAWERS: THE ISLAND

 I’ll be honest – these drawers weren’t so bad at all.
-I don’t have before shots to share with you, because they were in relatively good shape to start.
+I don’t have before shots of these drawers to share with you, because they were in relatively good shape to start.
+They really needed a good purging though – I cleared out old flatware that we weren’t using.

 I had two stainless steel sets of cutlery in here, that I’ve owned for about 20 years.
 We rarely used them and this drawer was overflowing.